 In some instances, the GASB requires a government to delay recognition of decreases in net position as expenditures until a future period.
 In other instances, governments are required to delay recognition of increases in net position as revenues until a future period.
 In these circumstances, deferred outflows of resources and deferred inflows of resources result from the delayed recognition of expenditures or revenues, respectively.
-Ad valorem taxes and state revenue sharing for the governmental fund which have not been remitted within 60 days subsequent to year end are considered deferred inflows of resources.
+Ad valorem taxes and state revenue sharing for the governmental fund which have not been received within 60 days subsequent to year end are considered deferred inflows of resources on the fund financial statements.